 }

-when you need to interact with the Unity API, which requires execution on the main thread.
+when you need to interact with Unity API, which requires running on the main thread.
+If your tool can run efficiently in a background thread, you can omit this.

 There are two ways to add an MCP server to Cursor.
 The most common way is to add the server globally in the ~/.cursor/mcp.json